iankorf/MCB185-2023/unit8_final_projects/README.md

 + Report the score of the maximum alignment
 + Report the aligned sequences

-## uncigar ##
+## svg pwm ##

-The CIGAR format is used to describe pairwise alignment in a compressed format that isn't very human-readable.
-Write a program that turns CIGAR strings in SAM files into something like a BLAST report.
+One of the most common ways to represent sequence patterns is the position weight matrix (PWM).
+Make a program that reads a file of sequences and outputs a PWM as an SVG (scalable vector graphic).

-+ Get SAM files from the instructor if you can't find them yourself
++ Download real sequences or make them up yourself (ask for help if needed)
-+ Learn about CIGAR format and BLAST output
++ Make a PWM data structure (2D list or list of dict)
-+ Convert CIGAR to BLAST
++ Create SVG (without importing an SVG module)

 ## viterbi ##